AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

 	///     Fixed { execution_times: Vec<UnixTime> },
 	///     Recurring { next_execution_time: UnixTime, frequency: Seconds },
     /// }
-    /// Both execution_times and next_execution_time should be unix standard time stamps(in seconds) for when the task should run (accepts a string input).
-The time stamp must be at the start of any minute (i.e. the timestamp number modulo 60 must equal 0).
+    /// Both execution_times and next_execution_time should be unix standard timestamps (in seconds) for when the task should run (accepts a string input).
+The timestamp must be at the start of any hour (i.e. the timestamp number modulo 3600 must equal 0).
     schedule: ScheduleParam,

     //  The call to be executed.
 Any call on the chain can be executed.